pascal2802/pascal2802.github.io/otABCalibration/auto_examples/plot_calibration_chaboche_model.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 182-184
+GENERATED FROM PYTHON SOURCE LINES 183-185

-on the new picture, the residuals distribution of the computed optimal point (the point that maximise the posterior input distribution infered from the empiric posterior sample) is analysed. the figure suggets that the discrepencies between model prediction and observed output are mostly due to measurment erros as the residuals are gaussian and centered.
+on the next picture, the residuals distribution of the computed optimal point (the point that maximise the posterior input distribution infered from the empiric posterior sample) is analysed. the figure suggets that the discrepencies between model prediction and observed output are mostly due to measurment erros as the residuals are gaussian and centered.

 ..
-GENERATED FROM PYTHON SOURCE LINES 184-192
+GENERATED FROM PYTHON SOURCE LINES 185-193

 .. code-block:: Python